 The nature of the freelance and self-publication business models for writers makes it likely that in many such cases, a database-driven and print-publication-centric search for "rightsholders" will determine that the work is out of print in the original paper edition, and fail to find that it is available in some form through the author's Web site or some other digital source or distributor.

-Default "Extended Collective Licensing" (ECL) might work for a small, relatively homogenous country like Sweden with different publishing norms and labor laws.
+Default "Extended Collective Licensing" (ECL) might work for digitization of works written and published in a small, relatively homogenous country like Sweden with different publishing norms and labor laws.
 Perhaps most works published in Swedish are written by Swedish citizens and residents and published in one country, Sweden.
-Perhaps it's easy to deposit a copy of a Swedish work, even one published online, with the Swedish government for registration.
+Perhaps it's easy to deposit a copy of a Swedish work, even one published online, with the Swedish government or national library to comply with any "legal deposit" requirements.
+Perhaps registration of copyright isn't required, or is cheap and easy.
 Perhaps most Swedish writers belong to a small, well-defined group of Swedish writers' organizations and/or collecting societies.
 I don't know.
 I'm not a Swedish writer.

 In the US context, however, all of these assumptions that underlie the EU and similar "orphan" and "out of commerce" and ECL schemes break down: